ibm-cloud-docs/activity-tracker/getting-started.md

 8. Click **Create**.

-After you provision an instance, the *Activity Tracker* dashboard opens.
+After you provision an instance, the *Activity Tracker* dashboard, that is located in the *Observability* section of the {{site.data.keyword.cloud_notm}} UI, opens.

 ## Step 2.
 Manage access to the service